Trump asks for $4.5 billion to address surge in migration at southern border

 The request includes $3.3 billion for shelter, food and other requirements for migrants in custody, $1.1 billion for personnel, and $178 million for information technology and other needs, according to a copy of the request seen by Reuters and first reported by the Washington Post.

+Earlier this month, he said he would have to mobilize more of the military after listening to stories about migrants crossing the border from people attending a Republican fundraiser.

+The Pentagon said last week it expected to send about 300 additional troops to the border with Mexico, including roughly 100 cooks who would hand out meals, in a break with its past policy to avoid troops coming into contact with migrants.

-Reporting by Roberta Rampton; Editing by Bill Berkrot
+Reporting by Roberta Rampton; Editing by Bill Berkrot and Jonathan Oatis